 If a screening test result is abnormal, you may need to have more tests done to find out if you have cancer.
 These are called diagnostic tests.

-- The number of new cases of oral cavity and oropharyngeal cancer and the number of deaths from oral cavity and oropharyngeal cancer varies by race and gender.

-**Current:**

-If a screening test result is abnormal, you may need to have more tests done to find out if you have cancer.
-These are called diagnostic tests.

-- The number of new cases of oral cavity, pharyngeal, and laryngeal cancer and the number of deaths from these cancers varies by race and sex.
+- The number of new cases of oral cavity and nasopharyngeal cancers and the number of deaths from these cancers vary by sex and geographic region.